bishtanuj/calci_java/README.md

 _A program written in java_

 ### Working of application:
 It is the replica of the game which we used to play earlier in our childhood.
-But it's on a black screen, :sad: right!
-No problem, its the one of the way to learn the programming language with the fun :happy:
+But it's on a black screen, 😞 right!
+No problem, its the one of the way to learn the programming language with the fun 😊

 ▶️[Click Me](/Rock%2C%20Paper%20and%20Scissor%20Application/rockPaperScissor.java) to see the program!